Judy Reeder: 1964 Tokyo Olympics

 As a 16-year-old, Reeder represented the United States at the 1964 Summer Olympics in Tokyo.
-She swam for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter medley relay, but did not receive a medal.
+She swam the breaststroke leg for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter medley relay on June 16, 1964.
+In her preliminary heat of the 4x100 medley she swam with Nina Harmer who did the backstroke leg, Sue Pitt (Anderson) who did the butterfly leg, and Lillian Watson who anchored the freestyle leg.
+They swam their preliminary heat in 4:41.60, the fastest time for the second preliminary heat, though slower than the times of the first preliminary heat.
+Though they won their heat, and allowed the American team to advance, they did not swim in the finals.
 Under the 1964 international swimming rules, only those relay swimmers who competed in the event final were eligible to receive medals.